Second Opinion Chapter 2: A Prequel

-"Clare Setilan.
+"Claire Setilan.
 I'll be taking care of you while you're a guest of the Northern Forces."

 A bit of venom appeared in Melissa's eyes.
 She was in the home of her sworn enemies, the ones who had invaded Highwind Island and massacred her allies; practically her family.
 Not even being naked and unarmed could stop Melissa from plotting an instant counterattack against her vile host.

 That was when she first noticed it.
 A sharp sting came from her heart, slicing through her motivation.
 The feeling gradually faded between each beat, but it was enough to make her clutch her chest and softly wince.
 Looking down, she saw no scar or sign of injury on herself.
-She gazed back toward Clare with a mix of confusion and worry in her voice.
+She gazed back toward Claire with a mix of confusion and worry in her voice.

 "What did you do to me?"

-Clare's calmer demeanor returned when she answered.
+Claire's calmer demeanor returned when she answered.
 She hadn't planned for the Kamond to bother Melissa, at least not yet.
 The ache was perfectly natural considering what she had been through, however, and all was well as long as it didn't last.

 "You were in pretty rough shape when we brought you off the battlefield, but we were able to save your life.
 What you're feeling is just residual pain."

-It wasn't too terribly far from the truth, Clare thought to herself.
+It wasn't too terribly far from the truth, Claire thought to herself.
 True, Melissa likely would have recovered without the added strength and vitality the Kamond granted her.
-However, Clare's intervention had saved Melissa from either a life as one of the Northern Force's lowly prison dregs—which no sensible person would say was a life worth living—or a messy execution.
+However, Claire's intervention had saved Melissa from either a life as one of the Northern Force's lowly prison dregs—which no sensible person would say was a life worth living—or a messy execution.
 She was only vague about what she had actually done to recruit because too many technical details would lead the girl to ask too many questions.
 Secrecy was her greatest advantage.